benmangnall01/Quantitative-analysis-of-cancer-cell-morphology-and-phenotype-from-live-cell-microscopy/README.md

 The A172 clusters are descriptive, internally validated groupings.
 Biological interpretation would need orthogonal evidence, such as markers, perturbations or time-resolved cell tracking.

+## Raw data download

+To run this pipeline, download the microscopy images via the link in https://github.com/sartorius-research/LIVECell and place them in /data/raw.
+Download the A172 Training set and validation set from the same repository and place them in /data/annotations.

 ## Data citation